fbpx

 Hunt for discounts.

-You never have to pay full price for an item you want to add to your wardrobe.
+You never have to pay full price for an item you want to add to update your spring wardrobe.
 Look at sale ads from all types of stores to find interesting pieces.
 Shop clearance racks (even though chasing down bargains can take patience and time).
 Be sure to save coupons you find online, or receive in the mail.
 End-of-season sales can be a great opportunity to find something you can wear the following year.
 Just because you can’t put a blouse or skirt into immediate rotation, doesn’t mean it won’t eventually be a go-to choice.
 Always be on the lookout for deals to start acquiring for your collection.

 Don’t be afraid to be thrifty.